Cerdyn Villa Guesthouse:

 “Our fifth visit to this property.
 Perfect hosts, lovely breakfast and a beautiful location in Mid Wales” – Susan – Aug’19 – via booking.com

 Cerdyn Villa Guesthouse is situated on the outskirts of Llanwrtyd Wells, Powys.
-THe location is tranquil and picturesque with our home positioned in the Irfon River valley.
-We are surrounded by mountains: The Epynt Range, Black Mountains,& Cambrian Mountains and Brecon Beacons.
-From the B&B, it is only 10 minute stroll to the centre of Llanwrtyd, where, despite its size you will find 3 pubs, a microbrewery and 4 restaurants, including 3 acclaimed chefs.
+The location is tranquil and picturesque with our home positioned in the Irfon River valley.
+We are surrounded by mountains: The Epynt Range, Black Mountains, & Cambrian Mountains and Brecon Beacons.
+From the B&B, it is only 10-minute stroll to the centre of Llanwrtyd, with a few shops, 3 pubs, a couple of cafes and restaurants and a garage.

 Rest, Relaxation, Wellbeing